Les Kurbas: Berezil Theater

 In its early years the theater suffered from a shortage of suitable plays that the productions could be based on.
 Kurbas was only one of several directors, if the most important one, and an outstanding organizer.
 His stagings of the time included "Gas" by the German author Georg Kaiser and "Jimmy Higgins" by Upton Sinclair.
 Kurbas made mostly use of the expressionistic techniques he had developed during the Molody era, but increased further the rhythmic organisation of the entire production.

 In 1927 Kurbas met up-and-coming playwright Mykola Kulish in the Ukrainian capital of the time, Kharkiv, where the "Berezil'" had moved in 1926.
 Kulish's early plays had been staged by other theaters in the rigid Soviet realist manner that would become the standard all over the Soviet Union in the 1930s.
 The collaboration between Kulish and Kurbas proved to be both fortunate and unfortunate for the ensemble.
 While productions as The People's Malakhii (1928), Myna Mazailo (1929) and Maklena Grassa (1933) set new standards in ensemble play and dramatic rigor, they also fell foul with the official Soviet propaganda policy.

 Yet Kurbas was determined to pursue his course in spite of the increasing threats.
 In 1930, just before the artificial famine in Ukraine, Kurbas was forced to stage Dyktatura ("Dictatorship"), by Ukrainian playwright Ivan Mykytenko.
 The propaganda play was an attempt to justify the Soviet policy that ultimately led to the starvation of the Ukrainian peasantry and caused several million deaths (the Holodomor).
 Kurbas turned the sense of the play around, a technique he named "recoding", and made a satirical and tragic opera out of a what had been a dull realist plot.
 While the authorities regarded the production as a final opportunity for Kurbas to give up his refractoriness and step back in line, Kurbas followed his own political instincts.
 By exposing the regime for what it was, he also dealt the death-blow to the theater and himself.
 Kurbas wrote: "We all know what dictatorship is, but few of us pay attention to it as to a fact of intellectual nature.
 The obligation of every actor of the play was to make every spectator understand that the rudder of history—is in his own hands."

-The Taras Schevchenko Academic Ukrainian Drama Theatre in Kharkiv is an heir to Berezil's magnificent artistic traditions.
+The Taras Schevchenko Academic Ukrainian Drama Theatre in Kharkiv is an heir to Berezil's artistic traditions.